selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-bylaws.md

 ### 2.3 Lapsed / Dormant Membership
 - Members with **no engagement for 12 months** may be contacted to confirm intent to remain active.
-- After a reasonable attempt at contact, the Membership Circle may recommend suspension to the Board of Stewards.
+- After a reasonable attempt at contact, the Membership Committee may recommend suspension to the Board of Stewards.

 ### 2.4 Resignation & Transfer of Work
 - Members who resign must ensure reasonable handover of responsibilities and project assets associated with Cooperative stewardship.